Close Menu

 If you do not have medical evidence of your condition, the SSA will deny your claim.
 Medical records for your medical condition can be difficult to obtain.
 On this website we have lists of free and low cost medical clinics where you can go and get treatment.
 For example, we have a list of free and low cost health resources in Utah and we have a similar list for free medical health resources for Nevada.

 If you need help getting a copy of your medical records or finding a doctor, then contact our law firm.
 We are experts in getting medical records and we can also use our resources to help you find free or low cost medical care.
-Learn more here about what you need from your doctor to prove your SSD case.
-Remember, you cannot win benefits without evidence and medical records are the evidence that the SSA requires you to submit as proof that you deserve benefits.
+Learn what you need from your doctor to prove your SSD case.
+Remember, you cannot win benefits without evidence.
+The medical records are the proof that the SSA uses to determine your disability.
 Under SSA’s rules, you must submit all evidence into the record at 5 days prior to your hearing.
-Learn more about the 5 day evidence rule.
+Learn about the 5 day evidence rule.

 WHO IS THE MEDICAL EXPERT AT YOUR HEARING?